– Making Mosaics –

 For more on pysanky and artisan Steve Saxe…

-Below is a link to a feature article by Somerset Studio: Pasanky, Divine Perfection:
+Follow this link to A Good Egg in Town Magazine, or this feature article by Somerset Studio: Pasanky, Divine Perfection:

-The discounted price is $175 per person, $275 per couple.
-This includes overnight lodging, three full-course meals prepared by our own executive chef, all materials, and fees for our expert presenters… plus access to our beautiful facilities, trails, and outdoor meditation areas.
+The price is $195 per person (private room), $165 per person (shared room).
+This includes overnight lodging, three full-course meals prepared by our own chef, all materials, and fees for our expert presenters… plus access to our beautiful facilities, trails, and outdoor meditation areas.

 Please follow the link to our registration form.
 Should you decide to cancel, a full refund will be given if we receive at least two week’s notice.
 Within two weeks, no refunds will be granted.

 NOTE: To make sure everyone gets quality time with the presenters, space is limited to 24 participants.
 Our previous retreats have filled up, so register now.